 It is a hierarchical decomposition of project work that has to be executed to achieve the project objectives and get the required deliverables.
 It is used to graphically display well-organized information into multiple levels that a project needs to achieve.

 In the WBS structure, the major deliverable of the project is identified and subdivided into sub-deliverables.
 These smaller sections are further subdivided into tasks that can be assigned to a certain person or group of persons.

 These sub-divided tasks are specified by work packages.
-A work package can be defined as a work that is required to complete a specific task.
-These work packages are a list of tasks that combines to accomplish a lower level deliverable.
+A work package can be defined as work that is required to complete a specific task.
+These work packages are a list of tasks that combines to accomplish a lower-level deliverable.

 Why Work Breakdown Structure is Important?

 The work breakdown structure is very useful in project management.
 It helps the project team in many dimensions.
 Here are a few of the key benefits of work breakdown structure;